cl91/NeptuneOS/readme.md

 ## Project Status

-The current status of the project is that we have implemented enough NT Executive components to support a reasonably complete file system stack with read-ahead and write-back caching support, that includes the FAT12/16/32 file system driver `fatfs.sys` and a floppy controller driver `fdc.sys`.
-We also have a basic keyboard driver stack, that includes the keyboard class driver `kbdclass.sys` and the PS/2 port driver `i8042prt.sys`.
-These allow us to run a basic command prompt `ntcmd.exe`, taken from the ReactOS project, that supports most of the common shell commands, such as `pwd`, `cd`, `copy`, `move`, `del`, `mount`, and `umount`.
+The current status of the project is that we have implemented enough NT Executive components to support a reasonably complete storage driver and file system driver stack with read-ahead and write-back caching support.
+This includes the storage class driver pair (`classpnp.sys` and `disk.sys`), the `storport.sys` port driver, two storage miniport drivers for AHCI (`storahci.sys`, from [Microsoft](https://github.com/microsoft/Windows-driver-samples/tree/main/storage/miniports/storahci)) and NVME (`stornvme.sys`, from [Open Fabrics Alliance](https://nvmexpress.org/open-fabrics-alliance-nvm-express-window-driver-1-4-released-december-8-2014/)) drives, as well as the partition manager
+(`partmgr.sys`) and mount manager (`mountmgr.sys`).
+We also have a floppy controller driver `fdc.sys` for the standard floppy controller on the PC.
+So far only one file system driver, the FAT12/16/32 file system driver `fatfs.sys`, has been ported, but more is planned in the future (in particular, `ext2fsd` so we can support ext2/3/4).
+Together with a basic keyboard driver stack (keyboard class driver `kbdclass.sys` and the PS/2 port driver `i8042prt.sys`), these allow us to run a basic command prompt `ntcmd.exe`, taken from the ReactOS project, that supports most of the common shell commands, such as `pwd`, `cd`, `copy`, `move`, `del`, `mount`, and `umount`.
 We also include a `beep.sys` driver which makes an annoying sound on the PC speaker.

 The entire system fits in a floppy and can be downloaded from [Release v0.2.0002](https://github.com/cl91/NeptuneOS/releases/tag/v0.2.0002).